BassT23/Proxmox/README.md

 remote update does not create a Proxmox backup or snapshot, and it is not automatically rebooted when `/var/run/reboot-required` is present.

-## Read-only web preview
+## Web UI preview

-A small browser preview is included at `web-ui/server.py`.
-It uses only the Python 3 standard library and reads the generated `status.json`; it does not run package managers, contact targets, or start update jobs.
-Start it locally
+A small browser UI is included at `web-ui/server.py`.
+It uses only the Python 3 standard library.
+It reads the generated `status.json` and delegates checks and updates to the existing `ultimate-updater` CLI; it does not contain package-manager, SSH, QGA, or Windows update logic.

-with:
+Start it locally with:

 ```bash
 python3 web-ui/server.py
 ```

-By default it binds to `127.0.0.1:8765` and serves a compact, responsive overview with a simple target detail view.
-Use `--bind` and `--port` only when you intentionally want another local/LAN binding, and use `--status-file` for a different read-only status source.
+By default it binds to `127.0.0.1:8765` and serves a compact, responsive overview, target actions, server-side job state, and a simple log view.
+Use `--bind` and `--port` only when you intentionally want another local/LAN binding.
+The default is `127.0.0.1:8765`; do not expose the action-enabled UI to an untrusted network without adding suitable access control.
 Missing or invalid status data is shown as a clear message.

-The first preview has no check, update, reboot, backup, or configuration actions; those belong to later roadmap work.
+The process serving action endpoints must already have the local permissions needed by the existing CLI (normally a controlled root-owned test/service context); the UI does not store passwords or add broad `sudo` rules.

+`Check` calls the existing check path. `Start update` calls the existing CLI, which hands the update to the session-independent #316 systemd job runner.
+The browser receives the job ID and may be closed; the job and its journal remain available to a later browser or device.
+The UI polls job state every two seconds while a job is running and less often when idle.
+Updates require a browser confirmation.
+There are no reboot, backup, cancellation, configuration, or arbitrary-command actions.

 With this file, you can manage the updater.
 For example; if you don't want to update PiHole, comment the line out with #, or change `true` to `false`.